Roy Acuff: Early life

 Acuff was born on September 15, 1903 in Maynardville, Tennessee, to Ida Florence (née Carr) and Simon E. Neill Acuff, the third of their five children.
-Acuff is of Scottish ancestry, and his ancestors came to North America during the colonial era, settling in the mountains of Virginia and the Carolinas.
+Acuff was of English ancestry, and his ancestors came to North America during the colonial era, settling in the mountains of Virginia and the Carolinas.
 The Acuffs were a fairly prominent family in Union County.
 Roy's paternal grandfather, Coram Acuff, had been a Tennessee state senator, and his maternal grandfather was a local physician.
 Roy's father was an accomplished fiddler and a Baptist preacher, his mother was proficient on the piano, and during Roy's early years the Acuff house was a popular place for local gatherings.
 At such gatherings, Roy would often amuse people by balancing farm tools on his chin.
 He also learned to play the harmonica and jaw harp at an early age.

-In 1919, the Acuff family relocated to Fountain City (now a suburb of Knoxville), a few miles south of Maynardville.
+In 1919, the Acuff family relocated to Fountain City (now a neighborhood of Knoxville), a few miles south of Maynardville.
 Roy attended Central High School, where he sang in the school chapel's choir and performed in "every play they had."
 His primary passion, however, was athletics.
 He was a three-sport standout at Central, and after graduating in 1925, was offered a scholarship to Carson-Newman University, but turned it down.
 He played with several small baseball clubs around Knoxville, worked at odd jobs, and occasionally boxed.

 In 1929, Acuff tried out for the Knoxville Smokies, a minor-league baseball team then affiliated with the New York Giants.
 A series of collapses in spring training following a sunstroke, however, ended his baseball career.
 The effects left him ill for several years, and he suffered a nervous breakdown in 1930.
 "I couldn't stand any sunshine at all," he later recalled.
 While recovering, Acuff began to hone his fiddle skills, often playing on the family's front porch after the sun went down.
 His father gave him several records of regionally renowned fiddlers, such as Fiddlin' John Carson and Gid Tanner, which were important influences on his early style.